Risperidone (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-You may mix your dose with water, low-fat milk, coffee, or orange juice.
-Do not mix with cola or tea.
+You may mix your dose with water, coffee, low-fat milk, or orange juice.
+Do not mix it with cola or tea.